 Graduate Programs and Endorsements

-Wheaton College also offers a , leading to an initial elementary, secondary, or K-12 license.
+Wheaton College also offers a Master of Arts in Teaching, leading to an initial elementary, secondary, or K-12 license.

 Earning an initial Illinois teaching license as a special student through a post baccalaureate program is also possible, but is not supported by financial aid.
 Contact the Chair of Wheaton's Education Department for more information.